Effective DRY EYE treatment

 Surgery – In the most severe cases, tiny ducts that drain tears into the nose can be permanently closed to keep more tears around the eyes.
 This minor outpatient surgery under local anesthesia offers quick recovery.

-TearLab® – One of the latest devices in dry eye technology is the TearLab Osmolarity System.
-By using TearLab, the doctors at Brazosport Eye Institute can quickly and painlessly measure a small sample of a patient’s tears to and get an objective number of the patients' tear osmolarity to accurately determine how dry they truly are.
-These measurements with the TearLab test will helps the doctors at Brazosport Eye to diagnose, treat and monitor a patient’s dry eyes.
+TearLab – One of the latest devices in dry eye technology is the TearLab Osmolarity System.
+By using the TearLab, the doctors at Brazosport Eye Institute can quickly and painlessly measure a small sample of a patient’s tears to and get an objective number of the patients’ tear osmolarity to accurately determine how dry they truly are.
+These measurements with the TearLab test will helps the doctors at Brazosport Eye to diagnose, treat, and monitor a patient’s dry eyes.

-Keeping up with the latest technology in the diagnosis and treatment of dry eyes, Brazosport Eye Institute was recently certified by TearLab as an “Accredited Dry Eye Center.”
+Keeping up with the latest technology in the diagnosis and treatment of dry eyes, Brazosport Eye Institute was recently certified by TearLab as an “Accredited Dry Eye Center”.
 By being certified, Brazosport Eye Institute has demonstrated expertise and dedication to the providing the highest quality of dry eye care by using the most advanced diagnostic techniques and treatments in the management of dry eye disease.
-Dr. Frank Grady and Dr. Jonathan Grady both have extensive experience in the diagnosis and treatment of dry eye disease
+Dr. Jonathan Grady has extensive experience in the diagnosis and treatment of dry eye disease

 Let our exceptional team of ophthalmology doctors take care of your dry eyes.
 Trust Brazosport Eye Institute for state-of-the-art and personalized eye care.
 Call us at 979.297.2961 or fill out our online form to schedule your appointment with us.
 Our dry eye patients come to us from Angleton, Pearland, Lake Jackson, Freeport (Brazoria County, TX) and Bay City (Matagorda County, TX).